alkatrazstudio/neodim-chat/README.md

 so you may want to inform the AI about it in the preable.
 With this preamble you may try to write your actions without "you", e.g. just "Pat the goblin".

+It may also help if you first write a couple responses yourself to set the model on the right track.

 But in the end, the method of achieving the best text adventure experience really depends on the model.

 **An example of the adventure mode**